Learning a Group-Aware Policy for Robot Navigation

 Our exploration indicates several directions of future research.
-First, we would like to determine how well our learned policy reflects actual human motion through groups of pedestrians.
-Second, we would like to investigate whether we can bootstrap our learned policy with imitation learning using observations of humans navigating groups of pedestrians.
-Third, we would like to investigate different representations of group space beyond the convex hull approach described in this paper.
-We speculate that considering additional parameters, such as social interaction during movement, the specific formation of the group, and environmental cues (e.g., social space), may contribute to learning more socially compliant navigation policies.
-Additionally, while this paper focuses mostly on robot and pedestrian navigation performance as well as group intersections and discomfort, there are other factors to consider for socially appropriate behavior such as how to pass and follow human groups.
-Finally, while learning a single policy works for limited number of environments, choosing amongst a library of policies depending on the density of pedestrians, the layout of the environment, and the local culture can lead to better navigation performance once deployed.
+First, we would like to determine how well our policy reflects actual human motion through groups of pedestrians and investigate whether we can bootstrap our learned policy with imitation learning using observations of humans navigating around groups of pedestrians.
+Second, we plan to investigate different representations of group space beyond the convex hull approach described in this paper.
+Considering additional parameters, such as social interaction during movement, the specific formation of the group, and environmental cues (e.g., social space), may contribute to learning more socially compliant navigation policies.
+Third, beyond those discussed in this paper, there are other factors to consider for socially appropriate behavior, such as how to pass and follow human groups.
+Finally, while learning a single policy works for a limited number of environments, choosing amongst a library of policies depending on the density of pedestrians, the layout of the environment, and the local culture can lead to better navigation performance once deployed.
 For example, respecting human grouping may not always be possible (e.g., in a narrow corridor).
-It is therefore important for a mobile robot to selectively choose a context suitable policy in order to achieve efficient, safe, and socially appropriate navigation in crowded human environments.
+It is therefore important for a robot to selectively choose a context suitable policy in order to achieve efficient, safe, and socially appropriate navigation in crowded human environments.